samcooler/flame_art/README.md

 and the readme in that directory for information about the different patterns available, and how to build and run a playlist.

+# Windows firewall and network

+Our use of networking in this system is mostly broadcast IP.
+Broadcast IP is configured based on the netmask, ie, for a 255.255.255.0 network, the broadcast address will be the network address but with 0xff in the last octet.
+This tends to allow "zero config", which is the only configuration required is to set the IP address of the controller, and enjoy.

+In windows, however, you may get the problem where any of these programs don't receive from the controllers. ( This may happen on Mac too, but I don't have one to test with).

+This can especially happen if you reinstall python, or run Python from a VENV which hasn't been previously allowed.

+Similarly, Windows networks are considered `public` or `private` .
+If you are using ethernet to a new network (I would consider a production art network private), you may have incorrectly categorized that network, leading to a surprising result.

+A dialog ** should ** come up on the screen regarding whether you wish to allow the program access, but sometimes it doesn't, or sometimes it is hidden.

+To debug this problem:

+- Use Wireshark to make sure the packets are actually arriving at the laptop with the expected broadcast IP address.
+If there are no packets flowing, then the problem is in the source.

+- Turn on the debug component of the OSC listener in Flamatik.
+This can be done with the very verbose `--debug` on the command line, or finding the OSC object and turning on its debug system.

+- Disable the entire windows firewall for incoming and outgoing packets.

+- If you wish to be clever and create a rule, you'll have to use the firewall rules system.
+Interestingly, there are two programs in Windows 11, one called `Windows Defender Firewall` and one called `Windows Defender Firewall with Advanced Security` .
+The standard windows defender firewall program is a little simpler and does what you need - and its advanced settings are the `Advanced Security` app.

+In that panel, you should see the networks you are connected to, whether they are considered public or private.
+Generally, the ability to change between public and private is in the `properties` box.
+However, it seems for "unidentified" networks (which probably an ethernet network with static address will be), it is not possible to change to private.
+Therefore, it is probably best to turn off windows defender firewall in its entirety, instead of having all python programs be able to access the network.

+By going through the settings, you may find `python` , make sure it is the right python (because venv), and set inbound and outbound rules for UDP.
+My laptop now has 4 rules for my main python (UDP and TCP for public and private) and works fine.

 # Configurations and passwords

 ## Access Point